stanis-tsv/vue-app-mini-online-bank/README.md

 DEMO LINK - https://vue-bank-23ed0.web.app

 !!!
-To login to the app, register with any fictional (or not) but valid email and password.
+To enter the app, register with any fictional (or not) but valid email and password.
 Then authorization using the same data.

 What is done, main:
 - used Composition API, Vuex, Vue-Router, Firebase, Axios, VeeValidate